 Many people start practicing tai chi to improve or fix something in their life.
 This could be getting past an injury or just getting in shape.
-However, it’s clear that longtime practitioners experience benefits of tai chi that go well beyond the day-to-day.
+Tai chi benefits to health have been clearly documented.
+However, it’s clear that longtime practitioners experience additional benefits of tai chi that go well beyond the day-to-day.
 Tai chi seems to help them respond to everything new that comes at them in life and make decisions that are in keeping with how they want their life to improve.

 The benefits of tai chi include many documented improvements in physical and mental health.
 Additionally, tai chi improves our adaptive response to unexpected situations and problem-solving to make better decisions, thus resulting in reported reductions in stress and improved outlook on life.

 Tai chi does indeed improve specific problems like anxiety, injuries, or mental health issues.
 We dedicated an entire page to research supporting the use of tai chi for health improvements.
 But those are all knowns.
 For example, you were in a car accident, were injured, and want to walk better.
+You are overweight and need to start exercising again.
 You are older and have fallen a lot recently and want to improve your balance.
 But what about the things in life that surprise us?
 What about the things we can’t predict?
 What about the decisions we have to make in life like choosing a new job that could be exciting but also carry a lot of risk?

 I think tai chi has a lot to teach us about these “unknown” situations and that’s why I want to tackle them directly in two ways.
-In this essay we will first talk about the gut feeling or “hunch” we get when having to make a decision about the unknown and how tai chi can strengthen this hunch.
+In this essay we will first talk about the gut feeling or “hunch” we get when having to make a decision about the unknown.
+A benefit of tai chi is that it can strengthen this hunch.
 Then we will talk about situations that we can’t control or situations that surprise us.
-In these cases, the benefits of tai chi come in the form of enabling us to adapt to any circumstance.
+In these cases, tai chi benefits come in the form of enabling us to adapt to any circumstance.
+This is always true but even more so if you are an older adult.

 Top 2 Benefits of Tai Chi Take One: Predictability